git-pull/tao-of-tmux/manuscript/09-status-bar.md

 ## Tweaking your status bar, live!

-So you want to customize your tmux status line before you write the changes to your [config](#config) file.
+So, you want to customize your tmux status line before you write the changes to your [config](#config) file.

-First start by grabbing your current status line section you want to edit, for
+Start by grabbing your current status line section you want to edit, for
 instance:

 {lang="text", line-numbers=off}